-Technology advances so quickly that it’s hard to keep up.
-New and improved CMMS programs are regularly being released.
+Technology can advance so quickly and, at times, it’s hard to keep up.
+New and improved computerized maintenance management system (CMMS) programs are regularly being released.
 However, many companies have been using the same system for 10-20 years.
 By failing to upgrade your CMMS software, you risk falling behind the times.

 When you upgrade your CMMS software, both opportunities and challenges arise.
 Your staff is probably already comfortable with the software you’re using and may be resistant to change.
 In order to remain competitive, however, it’s crucial to minimize costs and increase efficiency by upgrading.

-CMMS upgrades are usually needed at organizations because their current CMMS program is obsolete, facilities have changed and the existing CMMS no longer meets their needs, or the original CMMS implementation failed.
-You could buy a system from a new software vendor or upgrade to a new system with your current vendor.
+Organizations typically require a CMMS upgrade because their current program is obsolete, facilities have changed and the existing system no longer meets their needs, or the original software implementation failed.
+You could buy a new CMMS from a new software vendor or upgrade to a new system with your current vendor.
 Many organizations gain tremendous advantages by upgrading their maintenance management software.
 The benefits of an upgrade may include the following:

 - Less dependency on hardware

 - Less IT infrastructure and dependency on support